Spooky Decoration Ideas on a Budget

 - Scraping away the orange rind on the pumpkin to reveal the white will allow light from the inside to bleed through.
 You don't have to make actual holes.

 - Oh, no!
 I dropped my jack-o-lantern!
 No big deal.
 It will look just as creepy even when broken or cracked.
 Trust me.
 I even drop a few of mine on purpose, a little duct tape does wonders.

 Scary Dolls Rock!

 Dolls can often be found for pennies (or free) at yard sales and be transformed very easily into some of the creepiest decorations you've ever seen... all it takes is a little imagination.

-- Burning or breaking certain areas to get scars.
+- Burning, breaking or scratching certain areas to get scars.

 - A sharpie can do wonders if you're interested in a goth doll.